Symposium at the University of East Anglia, Norwich, UK

 – Neil Griffiths, Founder of Republic of Consciousness Prize

-Places are £10 for all attendees – this includes lunch, coffee, all symposium sessions, the plenary with Chris Power, Eley Williams and David Hayden, and the announcement of the Republic of Consciousness Prize shortlist.
-You can also download our programme as a PDF.
+Places are still available for the plenary with Chris Power, Eley Williams and David Hayden, and the announcement of the Republic of Consciousness Prize shortlist.
+These events are free to all attendees, but if you are not attending the symposium we ask that you RSVP by email so we can provide sufficient refreshments!

 In 2018 the University of East Anglia (UEA), through our in-house UEA Publishing Project, became the academic sponsor of the Republic of Consciousness Prize, which celebrates achievement in small-press fiction.
 To mark this step in the Prize’s growth, UEA will host a symposium on Saturday 2 March 2019, bringing together a variety of papers to imagine a poetics of contemporary small-press fiction.
 The symposium is organised by Olivia Heal and Rosalind Brown in the School of Literature, Drama and Creative Writing.